 Is your fertility being affected by xenohormones?

 Xenohormones are substances not found in nature that have hormonal effects on the body.
-They have an estrogenic effect on both the male and female bodies causing a progesterone deficiency.
+They have an estrogenic effect on both the male and female bodies, causing a relative progesterone deficiency.
 These toxic substances are easily absorbed through the skin and build up in the body over time.

-We come into contact with xenohormones on a daily bases.
-Once you know where and what they are you can avoid them or not use products that contain them.
+We come into contact with xenohormones on a daily basis.
+Once you know where and what they are, you can avoid them or not use products that contain them.
 There has been extensive research on the connection between xenohormones and hormone disruption, which leads us to fertility issues and imbalances.